Knife Steels

 Con: Not great edge retention.

-Generic steel normally with an unknown manufacturer - varying quality.
+Generic steel normally from an unknown manufacturer - varying quality.

 1095